Harshil2107/gem5-resources-repo/src/ubuntu-generic-diskimages/BUILDING.md

   - If the `no_systemd` boot option is passed, systemd is not run and the user is dropped to a terminal.
   - If the `interactive` boot option is passed, the `gem5-bridge exit` command is not run after the linux kernel initialization.
 - Networking is disabled by moving the `/etc/netplan/00-installer-config.yaml` or `/etc/netplan/50-cloud-init.yaml` file to `/etc/netplan/00-installer-config.yaml.bak` or `/etc/netplan/50-cloud-init.yaml.bak` respectively.
 The `systemd-networkd-wait-online.service` is also disabled.
+The x86 22.04 image should have `00-installer-config.yaml` while all the other disk images should have `50-cloud-init.yaml`.
   - If you want to enable networking, you need to modify the disk image and move the file `/etc/netplan/00-installer-config.yaml.bak` or `/etc/netplan/50-cloud-init.yaml.bak` to `/etc/netplan/00-installer-config.yaml` or `/etc/netplan/50-cloud-init.yaml` depending on which config file the disk image contains.
   To re-enable `systemd-networkd-wait-online.service`, first, unmask the service with `sudo systemctl unmask systemd-networkd-wait-online.service` and then enable the service to start with `sudo systemctl enable systemd-networkd-wait-online.service`.
   If you require the service to start immediately without waiting for the next boot then also run the following: